paycenonoli/priest-production-observability-lab/incidents/high-cpu.md

 # Lessons Learned

+# Lessons Learned

-- Metrics quickly identified abnormal resource usage.
+- Metrics are typically the fastest way to detect infrastructure resource issues.
-- Prometheus precisely identified the CPU-consuming workload.
+- Prometheus precisely identified the workload responsible for high CPU consumption.
-- Kubernetes verified workload health and scheduling.
+- Kubernetes confirmed the workload was healthy and behaving as configured.
-- Loki confirmed that the application itself was healthy.
+- Loki confirmed that the application continued processing requests without errors.
-- Tempo confirmed that user requests were unaffected.
+- Tempo confirmed that request processing latency remained normal despite the CPU spike.
-- Infrastructure incidents do not always generate useful logs or traces, but checking them helps determine whether users are impacted.
+- Correlating metrics, logs, traces, and Kubernetes state provides higher confidence when determining whether an incident is infrastructure-related or application-related.
+- Dashboard scope matters.
+A dashboard focused solely on application metrics may not immediately expose cluster-wide resource issues.
+Adding a Cluster Operations Dashboard improves visibility during infrastructure incidents.

 ---